3pacc/Voice-Agent-AIC/README.md

 2. (optional) Create and use a virtual environment
 3. Install the packages
 4. Twilio setup
-5. Update the .env file
+5. Create your .env file and add you OpenAI API Key

 ### Open an ngrok tunnel
 When developing & testing locally, you'll need to open a tunnel to forward requests to your local development server.
 These instructions use ngrok.